Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 For those who have a more introverted nature, a home fitness routine is more appealing (ask me how I know).

-Here's something I do for myself during my long hours at a computer: I sit on an balance ball chair.
+Here's something I do to enhance my posture and spinal strength during my long hours sitting at a computer:

 I love it so much I can't go back to my "regular" office chair any more!